rghosh96/react-proj/README.md

   * __Npm__: run the following commands in order to test it completely locally via your localhost:3000 port:
   `npm install`     in order to install all dependencies for the app `npm start`       the command line will open the app running locally in your default browser
-  * __Heroku loca__l:  run the following commands in order to ensure Heroku can properly deploy it:
+  * __Heroku local__:  run the following commands in order to ensure Heroku can properly deploy it:
   `npm install`     in order to install all dependencies for the app
   `heroku local` in order to run the app locally via Heroku
     * To exit from either, simply type `Ctrl + C`